 The National Crime Victims Research and Treatment Center (NCVC) in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina (MUSC) is seeking applications for its NIMH-funded T-32 post-doctoral research training program, Basic & Translational Research Training in Traumatic Stress Across the Lifespan (T32MH018869).
-This program is in its 28th year of funding.
-It is anticipated that a minimum of one fellow and up to two fellows will be selected for the 2017-2018 year.
+This program is in its 31rst year of funding.
+It is anticipated that a up to four fellows will be selected for the 2019-2020 year.
 The NCVC offers post-doctoral fellowship training for entry level and/or experienced mental health professionals who want to develop the clinical research skills necessary to pursue an independent research career in the field of traumatic stress, with a particular emphasis on civilian trauma.
-The fellowship is designed to be completed in two years.
 Stipends are based on NIH-designated levels.
 Successful applicants will demonstrate a strong commitment to a career in clinical science and must hold a doctoral degree in psychology, psychiatry, social work, or similar field.

 The NCVC fellowship training program is designed to produce clinical scientists skilled in strategies to investigate the impact of traumatic events upon adults and children.
 Our comprehensive research training program provides trainees with mentorship, coursework, seminars, mental health treatment experiences, and research training necessary to conduct competent, interdisciplinary, and translational traumatic stress research.
 All fellows will have a primary NCVC faculty mentor and a co-mentor in a complementary field.
-Co-mentors will be jointly identified by the fellow and the training faculty, based on training needs, and may include Ph.D.s and M.D.s with a broad range of scientific expertise including (but not limited to) developmental psychopathology, behavioral and molecular genetics, HIV prevention, neuroscience, substance abuse, treatment efficacy, and dissemination and implementation research.
-The NCVC has a number of major extramurally-funded projects that include national epidemiological studies of exposure to traumatic stressors and risk of mental disorders, gene-environment interaction studies of resilience following exposure to disasters, treatment development and randomized clinical trials (RCTs), and projects addressing translation and dissemination of effective treatments to clinical practice (including mobile and web-based translations).
+Co-mentors will be jointly identified by the fellow and the training faculty, based on training needs, and may include Ph.D.s and M.D.s with a broad range of scientific expertise including (but not limited to) developmental psychopathology, neuroscience, behavioral and molecular genetics, mental health disparities, substance abuse, HIV prevention, treatment efficacy, and dissemination and implementation research.
+The NCVC has a number of major extramurally-funded projects that include community studies of exposure to traumatic events and risk of mental disorders, studies of resilience following exposure to disasters, treatment development and randomized clinical trials (RCTs), and projects addressing translation and dissemination of effective treatments to clinical practice (including mobile and web-based translations).

-Please electronically email application materials BY MONDAY, NOVEMBER 16, 2016 to:
+Please electronically email application materials BY 5:00pm ON FRIDAY, OCTOBER 5 to:

 The NCVC is a division of the Department of Psychiatry and Behavioral Sciences at MUSC in Charleston, SC.
 The affiliation with a strong academic department complements the outstanding post-doctoral training available through the NCVC fellowship.
 NCVC faculty includes 11 doctoral level professionals who are energetic and enthusiastic participants in the fellowship training program.
 The common interest of the faculty in traumatic stress provides a basis for building strong research programs.
 All faculty encourage collaboration with fellows within their research.
 Applicants are encouraged to visit overviews of the faculty's research.